JellyRollJunior/socket-lovers/README.md

 -   client
-    -   client show latest message

 -   LATER
     -   create a page folder for all the pages later
     -   toasts
     -   handle errors
-        -   token error -> redirect to logini
+        -   client socket errors
         -   other errors -> toast
     -   display no content found warnings or msth (do when focusing on client)

 #### Data